BulatXam/curcheck/readme.md

 # Curcheck
 ___

-Library for parsing SPA sites based on pyppeteer
+Library for parsing SPA and MPA sites based on pyppeteer and lxml

 ___